 - Locker rooms open for showers and toilets

-- Saunas, steam rooms, and hot tubs are closed at this time.
+- Saunas, steam rooms, and hot tubs remain closed

 Will swim tests happen during this time?